 Here’s How to Boil Corn On The Cob for Perfect Results Every Single Time!

 Learning how long to boil corn is a cinch!
+Use these tips for perfect results each time.

 Did you know “how long to boil corn” is an extremely popular search on Google?

-I realize this is a very simple way to cook corn, but in case you’re wondering – here’s how to do it!
+I realize this is a very simple way to cook corn, but in case you’re wondering, here’s how to do it!
 There are so many ways to prepare corn, whether it’s in the microwave, using the Instant Pot, air fryer, grilling, roasting, or boiling corn on the cob on the stove for the most fail-proof classic method that I remember my mom and grandma doing as a kid.

 This method will result in corn that is tender and sweet, and not at all mushy or soggy!